hazrulazhar/dotcom/content/tech-community.md

 ## Volunteer

+**DevSG Telegram Community, 2018 - Present**
+Founded the DevSG telegram groups playing the role as Servant-Leader.
+The group was founded as an alternative Reddit/StackOverflow where devs could help one another in a more casual and live chat environment.

+**Matt Mullenweg Live!, 2014**
+Played a bit role [volunteering with the Singapore PHP User Group](https://wpug.sg/2014/matt-mullenweg-live/) and met my idol [Matt Mullenweg](https://ma.tt) for the first time.

 **Singapore WordPress User Group, 2010 - 2011**
 Lead Co-Founder of [WordPress User Group](https://www.meetup.com/WordPress-Singapore/?_cookie-check=-gQhAy4rC6gtzaFK) organising bi-monthly meetups. partnering with the [NLB](https://www.nlb.gov.sg/) and co-working spaces.
 Today, I attend meetups occasionally as a regular member.

 **WordCamp Singapore 2011**
 Chaired the organising committee to launch our [first WordCamp in Singapore](https://2011.singapore.wordcamp.org/) attracting over 100 people to Microsoft Auditorium.

-**Matt Mullenweg Live!, 2014**
-Played a bit role [volunteering with the Singapore PHP User Group](https://wpug.sg/2014/matt-mullenweg-live/) and met my idol [Matt Mullenweg](https://ma.tt) for the first time.

 ## Demos